LJPZebra/OLU/1P_Multicolor_System.md

 #### Mode 1: A stand-alone light-sheet source without the need of additional computer interfacing

 Drive the galvanometer with a function generator.
 A low tech [function generator](https://www.amazon.com/Generator-Precision-Dual-Channel-Arbitrary-Frequency/dp/B07H8CF2WV/ref=sr_1_3?crid=BMHYRYNELBAO&keywords=function+generator+JDS6600&qid=1685005539&sprefix=function+generator+jds6600%2Caps%2C273&sr=8-3) will be fully sufficient.
 Drive the the mirror at about 400Hz with a triangular or sawtooth waveform.

+You can perform volumetric recordings also if you did not install the ojective piezo scanner nor the piezocrystal to move the optical fiber.
+Just control the objective movement via the motorized stage of the scientifica scope as you would do during a standard epifluorescence recording.
+Because the light-sheet unit is attached to the same stage as the objective it will move with the objective such that the light-sheet illuminates always the focal plane.

 If you did In this mode you can perform volumetric light-sheet recordings as if you would do a normal epifluorescence acquisition.